 Also I Sent the intake manifold to a Machine shop, to polish the flatness of the Carb's base:

-Here, you can see how the Bigger Screws Now does fit perfectly on the Subie's Intake:
+Here, you can see how the Bigger Screws Now fits perfectly on the Subie's Intake:

 Then, I Washed clean the intake manifold using Household Detergents, to remove any debris: